What is Thin Capitalisation and does it affect me?

 Under the current rules, foreign entities will only be able to claim tax deductions for interest payments on debt for up to 60% of their local asset value (down from 75% pre 2011/12 income year).

-- The extension of the Thin Capitalisation rule to cases in which non-residents are acting together when investing in New Zealand (currently Thin Capitalisation only applies when a single non-resident controls 50% or more of the investment), and
+- The extension of the rule to cases in which non-residents are acting together when investing in New Zealand (currently Thin Capitalisation only applies when a single non-resident controls 50% or more of the investment).

-- The extension of the Thin Capitalisation rule to apply to all resident trustees if 50% or more of settlements made on the trust were made by a non-resident, non-residents acting together, or other entities subject to the Thin Capitalisation rule.
+- The extension of the rule to apply to all resident trustees if 50% or more of settlements made on the trust were made by a non-resident, non-residents acting together, or other entities subject to the rule.

-These changes will apply from the beginning of the 2015/16 tax year.
+These changes have applied from the beginning of the 2015/16 tax year.

 Does this rule apply to me?